Meet the TeamBoard of Directors

 I lived in Arkansas from birth until graduating from the University of Arkansas, and I have been in the Tulsa area ever since.
 I’ve been married seven years.
 My wife is a yoga instructor and teaches several places around town.
 I stay involved in fitness through strength training, yoga, and sports when I can.

-For the past two years, I’ve been a part of the Hex House cast, where I play a butcher.
+For the past few years, I’ve been a part of the Hex House cast, where I play a butcher.
 My wife and I went to an audition almost as a joke, and since then many of the cast members are almost family to us.
 Taking a job scaring people until well after midnight was not something I expected to do in my 30s, but October has become one of the busiest and most fun months of the year.